supertriodo/Arena-Tracker/README.md

 * 5) Your Hearthstone name.
  * A pop up message will appear asking your name.

-If you have problems installing it or using it I'm happy to help you on: http://www.reddit.com/r/ArenaTracker/

-or on e-mail: triodo@gmail.com
+If you have problems installing it or using it I'm happy to help you on http://www.reddit.com/r/ArenaTracker/ or on email: triodo@gmail.com

 ## Build from source (Linux, Windows & Mac)